 With regard to evidence of collaboration and communication, the assessment committee (belatedly) realized the importance of inclusion of meeting details in the reports, including the names of attendees and the time and date of your meeting.
 When we provided our template for these reports, we didn't realize how important that would be.
-Please include these details in your upcoming report.
+We applaud your inclusion of the date of your meeting, but ask that you please include additional details in your upcoming report.